bayertom/IHFL/readme.txt

 Typical size of the subset used for point clouds acquired by ALS is 100000.

-Example: uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points.

-	ihfl "test.txt" +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000
+	ihfl "test.txt" +norm=dfp +f=0.02 +lambda=0.5 +ns=100000

 1.2.6 Setting the subset size
 User-defined value of the k-nearest neighbors used for the estimation of the normal using PCA can be set using the parameter "knn"